Maduro says he’s still in control of Venezuela, ready for direct talks with the United States

 For months, the opposition claims, Maduro has sought to buy off and extort opposition lawmakers into abandoning Guaidó.
 The plan came to a head this month when lawmaker Luis Parra, allegedly bribed by the government, was abruptly installed to replace Guaidó as head of the National Assembly, while security forces kept Guaidó’s supporters from entering the legislative palace.
 The National Assembly is key to approving legislation, including new oil deals, that could theoretically provide vital new revenue streams for the Maduro government.
 It also provides the constitutional legitimacy of Guaidó’s claim to be Venezuelan’s rightful president.

-Maduro, his supporters and lawmakers alleged to have been bribed by his government are the only ones who have recognized Parra.
+Maduro, his supporters and lawmakers alleged to have been bribed by his government and the Russians are among those few who have recognized Parra.
 The United States, most Latin American nations and European powers have dismissed the operation as political theater.

 Maduro said he remained willing to sit down with Guaidó – but he seemed to dismiss the opposition’s key demand: that he exit in favor of a transitional government that would renovate the Supreme Court and national election councils to call new elections.